SoureCode/obs-websocket-php/README.md

 Based on that there is a [BaseClient](./src/OBS/BaseClient.php) that handles all the requests and responses.
 And a [Client](./src/OBS/Client.php) that extends the BaseClient which contains all the available requests.

+Under the hood, it uses [textalk/websocket](https://github.com/Textalk/websocket-php) to connect to the OBS WebSocket.

 ## Features

 - Connect to OBS Studio via WebSocket